Jennifer just loves to play video games and write about them.

 Very well done.
-I can't really find much to complain about this particular aspect.
+I can't really find much to complain about.
 Most of the stages are beautifully designed.
 I say most because I will admit that there is one stage that is pretty bland and it's one of the last stages in the game.
 I won't say what particular stage if you haven't played the game.
 Overall, though, there was a lot of work put into the designs.

-- Game Play: I love the game play.
+I love the gameplay.
 As I have stated above, I enjoyed how well and how easily the characters moved.
 The movement was really fluid.
 As someone who has never experienced the use of a joystick on a controller, it was great...and I'm almost thirty years old so please go easy on me (parents and school came first, mind you).

-- No Button Mashing: I like how I don't have to rely on button mashing these days.
-When I was younger, I'd always button mash to see if I can pull off a combo (ah, nothing like having one of them classic Nintendo controllers) and, sadly, I would get lucky in doing so.
+I like how I don't have to rely on button mashing these days.
+When I was younger, I'd always button mash to see if I can pull off a combo (ah, nothing like having one of those classic Nintendo controllers), and, sadly, I would get lucky in doing so.
 Now, you have the option of reviewing a command list and seeing the series of buttons you need to put in.

 What are some of the cons of this game?
 There are two big ones that I can think of right off the bat: the final boss and lag.
 Surprisingly, the lag in this game is very minor compared to the final boss.
 Normally, that would bug me more than anything.

-- Lag: Surprisingly minor in my play through of the game.
+Surprisingly minor in my playthrough of the game.
 There were only two points in the last few stages of the game in which I experienced lag.
 I can't speak for other players of the game, though.
 If you played scenario mode, please tell me if you experienced lag and how bad it was.